 JP Gladu, President and CEO, Canadian Council for Aboriginal Business

-Patti LaBoucane-Benson, Native Counselling Services of Alberta
+Patti LaBoucane-Benson, Senate of Canada, Native Counselling Services of Alberta

 Randy Moore ICD.D, VP, Strategic Development and Aboriginal Relations, Bee Clean; Co-Chair, Canadian Council for Aboriginal Business